-Planning for your death may necessitate some extremely difficult and uncomfortable decisions to be made, and one of the most challenging aspects of funeral planning is the choice between being buried or cremated upon demise.
+Planning for your death may necessitate some extremely difficult and uncomfortable decisions—and one of the most challenging aspects of funeral planning is the choice between being buried or cremated upon demise.

-While you cannot rely on others to make this determination for you, you can certainly take some factors into consideration to make the selection easy.
+While you cannot rely on others to make this determination for you, you can certainly take some factors into consideration to make the selection easier.

 The first thing you have to consider is your religious beliefs.
 In most cases, the choice between cremation and burial will be determined by the religion you adhere to, as many religions have an already accepted practice of disposition.
 Some religions require cremation while others forbid it.